steliomo/account-manager/README.md

 # Account Manager
-Account Manager is a Single Sign In (SSI) solution developed by the Dev team of FGH.
+Account Manager is a Single Sign On (SSO) solution developed by the Dev team of FGH.
 All the aplication that for a reason os security will need the security aproach will be linked with this solution.